When I first decided to teach reading in a fun way, I was a bit overwhelmed.

 So I created letter hunt activities for her.

+You can shop your letter M activities here.
 You can also find other letter activities for your kids here in my shop.

 PS: If you’re looking for a letter activity for your very beginning learner, I suggest that you try to take a peek at our letter craft printable activity.